ffont/source/README.md

 **NOTE 4**: For development you might need to edit the `SourceSampler.jucer` Projucer file.
 To do that, you need a compatible version of Projucer installed.
 You can compile it (for macOS) from JUCE source files using a the *Fabric 2* Python script running: `fab compile-projucer-macos`.
 The generated executable will be in `/source/SourceSampler/3rdParty/JUCE/extras/Projucer/Builds/MacOSX/build/Release/Projucer.app`.

-**NOTE 5**: it should be very easy to adapt these instructions for windows or linux.
+**NOTE 5**: It should be very easy to adapt these instructions for Windows or Linux.
 You'll basically need to create an exporter for these other platforms an make small changes to compile `BinaryBuilder`, `Projucer` and install/link the dependencies.

+**NOTE 6**: Source is configured to build a VST2 version of the plugin (together with VST3, AudioUnit and StandAlone).
+VST2 is currently only needed for the ELK build as there still seem to be some issues with JUCE6 + VST3 in linux.
+However, VST is not really needed for the macOS compilation.
+If you don't have the VST2 SDK, just open `SourceSampler.jucer` and untick `VST Legacy` option.

 ### Build plugin for ELK platform